xxsc0529/genai-toolbox/docs/en/getting-started/introduction/_index.md

 description: An introduction to MCP Toolbox for Databases.
 ---

 MCP Toolbox for Databases is an open source MCP server for databases.
-It was designed with enterprise-grade and production-quality in mind.
 It enables you to develop tools easier, faster, and more securely by handling the complexities such as connection pooling, authentication, and more.